LEADING OFF: Dodgers exposed in extras, Bosox minus Martinez

 The hard-throwing lefty is 5-3 with a 3.63 ERA in 43 games this season.
 He lost his job for a couple of weeks in July after struggling, but has come back strong since regaining his role.

-The 33-year-old Chapman has converted seven straight saves and has a 1.13 ERA in eight appearances in his return as the closer, helping New York improve its playoff chances.
+The 33-year-old Chapman has converted seven straight saves and has a 1.13 ERA in eight appearances in his return as the closer, helping New York improve its playoff position.

 PARK IT HERE